 Source: Connelly et al. “The economic costs of road traffic crashes: Australia, states and territories.”
 Accident Analysis and Prevention, vol.38 (2006).
 Figures for ‘property damage only’ crashes are inferred from the authors’ results.

 What are not included are the very substantial indirect health costs of car use.
 Car dependence is accepted to be a big factor in Australia’s ‘obesity epidemic’ and the increasing incidence of heart disease, diabetes and other obesity-related diseases.
 Pollution from cars is a major factor in respiratory illness in urban areas.
-And while our Federal Government has been preoccupied with the challenge an aging population poses to the national budget (in large part because of the ‘obesity epidemic’), some health economists now think a greater challenge is posed by lifestyle-related illnesses such as depression and certain types of cancer that affect young and middle-aged Australians.
+And while successive Federal governments have been preoccupied with the challenge an ageing population poses to the national budget (in large part because of the ‘obesity epidemic’), some health economists now think a greater challenge is posed by lifestyle-related illnesses such as depression and certain types of cancer that affect young and middle-aged Australians.
 The incidence of these diseases is closely linked to whether the urban environment is conducive to moderate levels of physical activity and to the existence of healthy social networks.

 Cars make us sick, sad and dead – how cars are managed is critical to public health – and much more important than we previously realised – we need to repopulate the streets.
 Car centred suburbs are ‘obesogenic’ (fattening) and foster depression and isolation by discouraging social interaction, walking and cycling.